microsoft/BotFramework-Composer/docs/WIP/bfcomposer-intro.md

         - develop in composer IDE (NLU integrated) > start bot > connect and run in Emilator
 --->

-## The Natural Place for Natural Language
+## The natural place for natural language understanding

 Language understanding is a core component of Bot Framework Composer, allowing developers and conversation designers to train language understanding directly in the context of editing a dialog.